 The third and final reason that a lump sum minimums might not matter, is that you can often avoid them by using regular contributions.

-Many of the best UK investing apps or investment platforms will offer you the option of depositing via a one-off payment, or by setting up a monthly direct debit to transfer funds into your account.
+Many of the best UK investing apps, investment platforms or crowdfunding platforms will offer you the option of depositing via a one-off payment, or by setting up a monthly direct debit to transfer funds into your account.
 The minimum direct debit size is typically much small than the minimum lump sum.
 Yet you can cancel the monthly direct debit immediately after the first payment is taken.
 This is a smart trick, but you may want to check with the broker directly or read their T&Cs to check that this won’t cause any action to be taken against your account.